Persian cat: Origin

-In 1815 Lord Elphinstone describes the cats in Kabul thus:
+In 1815, Lord Elphinstone described the cats in Kabul thus:

-In 1839 Lieutenant Irwin notes that “a variety of cat is bred in Cabul, and some parts of Toorkistan.
-By us it is very improperly called ‘Persian’, for very few are found in Persia, and none exported.
-The Cabulees call this cat bubuk [buruk?] or boorrak, and they encourage the growth of his long hair by washing it with soap and combing it.”
+In 1839 Lieutenant Irwin notes that "a variety of cat is bred in Cabul, and some parts of Toorkistan.
+By us it is very improperly called "Persian", for very few are found in Persia, and none exported.
+The Cabulees call this cat bubuk [buruk?] or boorrak, and they encourage the growth of his long hair by washing it with soap and combing it."

-Seeing as the British seemed to assume the majority of Persian cats stemmed from Afghanistan, there is reason to infer that no small portion of the original Persian cat breed stock were, among other places, imported from Afghanistan to Britain and other European countries.
+Seeing as the British seemed to assume the majority of Persian cats stemmed from Afghanistan, there is reason to infer that no small portion of the original Persian cat breed stock was, among other places, imported from Afghanistan to Britain and other European countries.

-However the Persian cat was not only exported to Europe by this time, but also to India.
-In 1885 Edward Balfour describes the Afghan trade of long-haired cats to India: “The long silky-furred Angora cats are annually brought to India for sale from Afghanistan, with caravans of camels, even so far as Calcutta.”
+However, the Persian cat was not only exported to Europe by this time but also to India.
+In 1885 Edward Balfour describes the Afghan trade of long-haired cats to India: "The long silky-furred Angora cats are annually brought to India for sale from Afghanistan, with caravans of camels, even so far as Calcutta."

-Similarly in 1882, Jane Dieulafoy, traveling from Isfahan to Shiraz in a caravan heading for Bušehr, observes “an inhabitant of Yezd in Kirmania, who transported from Tauris [Tabriz] to Bombay about twenty beautiful angoras.
-For several years he constantly travelled between Persia and India and apparently profited from his strange commerce”.
+Similarly in 1882, Jane Dieulafoy, travelling in Iran from Isfahan to Shiraz in a caravan heading for Bušehr, observes "an inhabitant of Yezd in Kirmania, who transported from Tauris [Tabriz] to Bombay about twenty beautiful angoras.
+For several years he constantly travelled between Persia and India and apparently profited from his strange commerce".

+Genetic origin

 Recent genetic research indicates that present-day Persian cats are related not to cat breeds from the Near East, but to those from Western Europe, with researchers stating that "Even though the early Persian cat may have in fact originated from Persia, the modern Persian cat has lost its phylogeographical signature".

+This can be seen in the phylogenetic tree of cat breeds and populations.
+The Persian cat is depicted in red, which indicates it falls genetically in the European cat population.
+The modern-day Persian cat breed is genetically closest related to the British Shorthair, Chartreux, and American Shorthair.
+The Exotic Shorthair is a breed developed in the late 1950s by outcrossing Persian cats with American Shorthairs.